Frequently Asked Questions

 I'm editing an anthology and would love to have you in it.
 Do you write short fiction, and are you interested in doing anthologies?

 Yes, absolutely!
-My available for anthologies varies, but I'm always open to hearing pitches and determining if I'm a good fit.
+My availability for anthologies varies, but I'm always open to hearing pitches and determining if I'm a good fit.
 Please send any anthology requests to my agent, Claire Draper (contact information on my contact page), and they will make sure I'm aware of the request!